Milling (machining): Vertical

 Turret mills are generally considered by some to be more versatile of the two designs.

 A third type also exists, a lighter, more versatile machine, called a mill-drill.
 The mill-drill is a close relative of the vertical mill and quite popular in light industry; and with hobbyists.
 A mill-drill is similar in basic configuration to a very heavy drill press, but equipped with an X-Y table and a much larger column.
-They also typically use more powerful motors than a comparably sized drill press, most are muti-speed belt driven with some models having a geared head or electronic speed control.
+They also typically use more powerful motors than a comparably sized drill press, most are multi-speed belt driven with some models having a geared head or electronic speed control.
 They generally have quite heavy-duty spindle bearings to deal with the lateral loading on the spindle that is created by a milling operation.
 A mill drill also typically raises and lowers the entire head, including motor, often on a dovetailed (sometimes round with rack and pinion) vertical column.
 A mill drill also has a large quill that is generally locked during milling operations and released to facilitate drilling functions.
 Other differences that separate a mill-drill from a drill press may be a fine tuning adjustment for the Z-axis, a more precise depth stop, the capability to lock the X, Y or Z axis, and often a system of tilting the head or the entire vertical column and powerhead assembly to allow angled cutting-drilling.
 Aside from size, the principal difference between these lighter machines and larger vertical mills is that the X-Y table is at a fixed elevation; the Z-axis is controlled by moving the head or quill down toward the X,Y table.
 A mill drill typically has an internal taper fitting in the quill to take a collet chuck, face mills, or a Jacobs chuck similar to the vertical mill.